Yagosangan/Lanzarote-Soil/README.md

 ## Statistical analysis of soil data from the arid island of Lanzarote

-This project is an exploratory statistical analysis of more than 600 soil samples extracted from the island of Lanzarote, in the Canarian archipelago, throughout multiple field campaigns between September 2010 and September 2016.
+This work is part of the final project for the Master's Degree in Bioinformatics and Biostatistics (UOC/UB).
+It includes an exploratory statistical analysis of more than 600 soil samples extracted from the island of Lanzarote, in the Canarian archipelago, throughout multiple field campaigns between September 2010 and September 2016.

 The exploration is developed in the R language, saving the whole process in R markdown documents.
 The document "Lanzarote Soil - Main" contains the principal analysis procedure.
 It is supported by the functions implemented in "Lanzarote Soil - Functions", which the main document access at the start using the "source" command (local path to the file must be manually introduced).